-Following completion of the internal practicum, a small number of students pursue supplementary specialized training (e.g., community consultation, additional sexual health or couple therapy) at CPSR (indicated on student transcripts as PSY 6009).
+Following completion of the internal practicum, a small number of students pursue supplementary specialized training (e.g., community consultation, additional sexual health or couple therapy) at CPSR (indicated on student transcripts as PSY6009).
+The community consultation and program evaluation training is provided in collaboration with School of Psychology clinical faculty who are associated with the Centre for Research on Education and Community Services.

 There is no certainty that such training can be provided to any particular student and planning for a student's clinical training plan should not assume its availability.
 This dimension is a lower priority for CPSR resource allocation than the core practicum and the internship.
 When it occurs, it will likely involve seeing 1-2 additional CPSR clients within an approximate one-year period.

-External Practica
+External Pratica

-For most students, practicum training in external settings begins in Year 2, and for all students by Year 3 (indicated on student transcripts as PSY 6008) until the student begins an internship.
-This clinical training is increasingly oriented to enable students to obtain the knowledge and skills that will prepare them for the specific type of internship to which they will apply.
-In addition to the CPSR practicum, the typical student completes 4-5 external practica.
-Practica are assigned for 6 and 12 months and may start in March and/or September.
-However, school board practica often run September (or March)-June.
+For most students, practicum training in external settings begins in Year 2, and for all students by Year 3 (indicated on student transcripts as PSY6008).
+This clinical training is oriented to enable students to obtain the knowledge and skills that will prepare them for the specific type of internship to which they will apply in line with their career aspirations.
+The typical student completes 4-5 external practica.
+They are assigned for 6 and 12 months and may start in March and/or September.
+However, school board practica often run September (or March)-June or may start in January.

 Students accumulate 1 credit on their transcript for each 30 hours of practicum training.
 Although a minimum of 750 hours of supervised clinical training is the current minimum program requirement, in order to be competitive for the internship application process, all students significantly surpass this.
 The typical range for students who secured an internship varies significantly depending on student training plans and year of application; in recent years the range of total hours were approximately 1,500-2,500 hours (including 350-850 hours of direct client contact and 200-500 hours of clinical supervision).
 Approximately 25% of all practicum hours are completed at CPSR, with the majority of clinical training attained in external practicum sites.
+These figures represent estimates, and there is variability among students.
+Moreover, greater weight is given to students' competencies across the various aspects of clinical work rather than to the number of accumulated clinical hours.